Toxic-Ingredients-Total-Scanner/Toxic-Ingredients-Total-Scanner/api/README.md

 ## Script

-Follow these steps to run this api.
+Follow these steps to run this api.  <br/>
-\n

 **Requirements**

 1. To run this app you have to add `appsettings.json` file in `/api/TITS_API.Api`.
 This file should looks like: